-Your little one has been sleeping peacefully through the night for months now, and all of a sudden he starts fighting bedtime, waking multiple times at night and having meltdowns at the drop of a hat!
+Your little one has been sleeping peacefully through the night for months now, and all of a sudden they start fighting bedtime, waking multiple times at night and having meltdowns at the drop of a hat!
 Enter the 18-month sleep regression!!

 What is a sleep regression?

-A sleep regression is when a baby or toddler who was previously sleeping well (possibly through the night) for a long period of time and then, all of a sudden, without any obvious cause (like illness, common cold, travelling) their sleep suddenly goes all haywire.
+A sleep regression (or what I like to call ‘Progression) is when a baby or toddler who was previously sleeping well (possibly through the night) for a long period of time and then, all of a sudden, without any obvious cause (like illness, common cold, travelling) their sleep suddenly goes all haywire.

 Sleep regressions are often connected to your baby’s mental and physical development during that age.
 Developmental milestones can impact their sleep and cause frequent wakings during the night as a result.